 Our group of four spent four fantastic nights at the Aravaipa Farms Orchard and Inn, just 5 miles from the west entrance to Araivapa Canyon.

 I’ve spent a lot of time in Arizona and I was looking for a place with charm that didn’t break the bank.
-I hadn’t actually clued into the Aravaipa Canyon hike until I visited their website.
+I hadn’t actually clued into the canyon hike until I visited their website.